In the fall, you’ll find these beautiful red rosehips on rose bushes. They make delicious and healthy rosehip jam.

 Making rosehip tea is another great way to use these fruits.

-All you need to do is cut the rosehips in half and, either scoop them out with a knife or a spoon.
+All you need to do is cut the rosehips in half and, and scoop out the sticky seeds with a knife or a spoon.
 Be careful, though!!!
 The seeds can cause irritation and itchiness!
-If you have sensitive skin, you can use gloves for this.
+If you have sensitive skin, you can use thin latex gloves for this.

 Now, dry the rosehips in the sun, in the oven at a very low setting, or in a dehydrator.